NeueDarshan/simple_ConTeXt/README.md

   basic, last I 'checked'.
 I don't know that `chktex` has much ConTeXt support, seems to be targeted at LaTeX.)
 - Put phantom error functionality back in.
 - Word count.
-(Can be nice to have, but very tricky in full generality.)
+(Can be nice to have, but rather tricky in full generality.)
 - Handle `\unprotect ... \protect` in a nice way.

 [bracket-highlighter]:  https://github.com/facelessuser/BracketHighlighter